%2C%20Total%20Hope%20OLD_SL_931-001-207.JPG.webp)

 What is the Nürnberger Burg-Pokal?

-The Nürnberger Burg-Pokal is Germany’s leading national dressage series for young horses, showcasing elite 7- to 9-year-old dressage horses on St. Georg Special level.
+The Nürnberger Burg-Pokal is considered one of the most important national dressage series for young horses.
+It is aimed at seven- to nine-year-old dressage horses competing at St. Georg Special level.

-Who is allowed to compete in the Nürnberger Burg-Pokal?
+Who is allowed to take part in the Nürnberger Burg-Pokal?

-The qualifiers and the final are contested in the St. Georg Special test—an advanced, demanding dressage level that evaluates throughness, rideability, obedience, and correct use of aids.
+The qualifiers and the final are ridden at St. Georg Special level.
+This demanding dressage test evaluates, among other things, suppleness, rideability, obedience and correct use of the aids.

 How do riders qualify for the final in Frankfurt?

-The series includes multiple qualifying competitions.
-Typically, only the winning horse-and-rider combination earns a ticket to the final in Frankfurt.
-If a qualifier has multiple sections with more than one winner, the combination with the best percentage score qualifies.
+In the qualification competitions, the winning horse-and-rider pair usually qualifies for the final in Frankfurt.
+If a qualification is divided into several sections with more than one winner, the pair with the highest percentage score qualifies.

-Where and when is the Burg-Pokal final held?
+Where and when does the final of the Nürnberger Burg-Pokal take place?

-Traditionally, the final takes place at the Frankfurt Festhalle Tournament in mid-December, providing a world-class indoor atmosphere for both riders and spectators.
+The final traditionally takes place at the Frankfurt Festhalle Horse Show in mid-December and offers a special indoor atmosphere for riders, horses and spectators.

-Can a rider start more than one horse in the final?
+Can a rider start with several horses in the final?

-Yes, but with limits: each rider may start a maximum of two horses in Frankfurt—even if they qualified more than two.
+Yes, but each rider may start with a maximum of two horses in Frankfurt, even if they have qualified with more than two horses.

-What is the “Siegerpreis” at the Burg-Pokal final?
+What is the Siegerpreis at the Nürnberger Burg-Pokal?

-Why is the Nürnberger Burg-Pokal important for the sport?
+Why is the Nürnberger Burg-Pokal so important for dressage sport?

-The series is considered a key pathway for future Grand Prix stars.
-Many former Burg-Pokal horses went on to become internationally successful, making the series a strong indicator of future top-level potential.
+The Nürnberger Burg-Pokal is regarded as a springboard for future Grand Prix stars.
+Many former Burg-Pokal horses later became successful at international level, making the series an important indicator of top potential.